lumeland/blog/posts/lume-3.md

 ```

 Any folder containing a `comp.*` file will be loaded as a component using the
-folder name as the component name.
-And the files `style.css` and `script.js`
+folder name as the component name, and the `style.css` and `script.js` files
 will be loaded as the CSS and JS code for the component.
 This makes the creation
 of components more ergonomic, especially for cases with a lot of CSS and JS
 code.